st-v3/skills-communicate-using-markdown/index.md

 - [x] List syntax is required
 - [x] This item is complete
 - [ ] This item is not complete
+Great job adding a task list to the file ❤️

+You can now merge your pull request!

+⌨️ Activity: Merge your pull request
 ![whatevs](https://octodex.github.com/images/yaktocat.png)